Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 ~James Altucher

 We must keep asking the tough questions of ourselves.
 And if we can’t be honest with ourselves, maybe ask someone else.
 Do your research.
 Ask questions.
-That way you can better evaluate your goals so you can take the most appropriate action.
+That way, you can better evaluate your goals and intentions so you can take the most appropriate action.

 I also talked to my therapist about the experience.
 He was encouraging and help me sort through the feelings of guilt I had.

-Sometimes you have to sacrifice everything you are and have, in order to get what you want and need.
+Sometimes you have to sacrifice everything you are and have to get what you want and need.

 “There can be no progress, no achievement without sacrifice, and a man’s worldly success will be in the measure that he sacrifices”.